aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/preserve-tnef-attachments-eml-aspose-email-java/_index.md

 </dependency>
 ```

-### License Acquisition Steps
+### License activation

-- **Free Trial** – start with a trial to explore the features.
+- **Free trial** – start with a trial to explore the features.
-- **Temporary License** – obtain a temporary license for extended testing.
+- **Temporary license** – obtain a temporary license for extended testing.
-- **Purchase** – consider buying a full license for production use.
+- **Purchase** – buy a full license for production use.

-To activate your license, place the license file in your project and run:
+Place the license file in your project and run:

 ```java
 License license = new License();
 license.setLicense("path/to/your/license/file");
 ```

-## Implementation Guide
+## Implementation guide

-### Loading EML with PreserveTnefAttachments Feature
+### Loading EML with PreserveTnefAttachments feature

-#### Overview
+`PreserveTnefAttachments` is a boolean flag in Aspose.Email that, when enabled, tells the loader to keep TNEF parts unchanged.

-The `PreserveTnefAttachments` flag tells Maven Aspose Email to keep the original TNEF files exactly as they appear in the source EML, preventing any automatic conversion.
+`EmlLoadOptions` configures how an EML file is parsed, allowing options such as TNEF preservation, charset handling, and MIME decoding.

-#### Step‑by‑Step Implementation
+#### Step‑by‑step implementation

-**1. Configure Load Options**
+**1. Configure load options**

 Create an instance of `EmlLoadOptions` and enable TNEF preservation: